snz20/3TierMA/README.md

 ---
 ## License
 This work is published under MIT License.
 Permission is hereby granted to whoever obtains a copy of the files associated with our pipeline to use, copy, modify, merge, publish, and distribute free of charge.
-For details see the license file
+For details see the license file.